hueman22/my-golang-sample/README.md

 ### Authentication

-- Login via `POST /api/v1/auth/login`
+- Login via `POST /api/v1/auth/login` with email and password
+- Returns a JWT token containing:
+  - User ID
+  - Role code (`SUPER_ADMIN`, `ADMIN`, `CUSTOMER`)
-- JWT contains user ID and role code
+  - Email and name
 - JWT required for:
   - `/api/v1/me/*` (customer features)
   - `/api/v1/admin/*` (admin features)

-### Access Control Rules
+### Authorization & Access Control

+#### Role Permissions

 - **SUPER_ADMIN**
-  - Full access to admin APIs
+  - Full access to all admin APIs
   - Can create/update users with any role (including ADMIN)
+  - Can manage all resources (users, roles, categories, products, orders)

 - **ADMIN**
-  - Access to admin APIs, but:
+  - Access to admin APIs for managing resources
-  - **Cannot create or update users with `role_code = ADMIN`**
+  - **Cannot create or update users with `role_code = ADMIN`** (see RBAC Policy section)
+  - Can create/update users with other roles (CUSTOMER, etc.)

 - **CUSTOMER**
+  - Can browse products (public endpoints)
-  - Can browse products, manage cart, and checkout
+  - Can manage cart and checkout
-  - Cannot access admin routes
+  - Cannot access admin routes (returns 401/403)

-- **GUEST**
+- **GUEST** (unauthenticated)
+  - Can browse products
-  - Can browse products and access the root endpoint
+  - Can access the root endpoint
+  - Cannot access protected routes

+#### Enforcement

+- Role-based access is enforced at the middleware level (`authMiddleware` and `requireRoles`)
+- Business rules (e.g., ADMIN cannot create ADMIN) are enforced at the usecase layer
-If the role assignment rule is violated (e.g. ADMIN tries to create another ADMIN), the usecase returns an error and **no change is persisted**.
+- When a rule is violated, the usecase returns an error and **no database changes are persisted**

-## Contribution Rules
+## Contribution Guidelines

+### Code Organization

-- Keep business logic in `internal/usecase/*`
+- Keep business logic in `internal/usecase/*` (usecase layer)
-- Keep HTTP handlers thin (decode → validate → call usecase)
+- Keep HTTP handlers thin (decode → validate → call usecase → respond)
+- Domain models and business rules belong in `internal/domain/*`
+- Infrastructure concerns (database, security) in `internal/infra/*`

+### Testing Requirements

-- Add or update unit tests when changing usecases
+- **Unit Tests:** Add or update tests in `app/internal/usecase/*/*_test.go` when changing usecases
-- Add or update HTTP feature tests when changing handlers or routes
+- **HTTP Feature Tests:** Add or update tests in `app/internal/interface/http/*_handler_test.go` when changing handlers or routes
 - Ensure `go test ./...` passes before committing

-**Important:**
+- Use fake/in-memory repositories for unit tests (no real database)

+### Important Notes

-Do **not** modify the root `"/"` endpoint in `main.go`.
+- **Do not modify** the root `"/"` endpoint in `main.go`.
 It is required by the project and must remain stable.
+- Follow the existing DDD structure and naming conventions
+- Maintain consistency with existing error handling and response formats

 ## License